 “It’s the Mike Pence of license tags,” one user tweeted, referring to the pious U.S. vice president.

-And that inscription is why, like the anti-abortion and anti-LGBTQ laws, this plate could once again land Mississippi in federal court over a constitutional question.
+And that inscription is why, like the anti-abortion and anti-LGBTQ laws, this plate could once again land Mississippi in federal court over a question of constitutionality.

-Last month, the Washington, D.C.,-based American Humanist Association wrote a letter to state officials, threatening to sue the state over the “In God We Trust” tag.
-Their argument is that some Mississippians either don’t believe in God or find the message offensive.
-And the state can’t constitutionally force someone to choose between displaying that message on their personal property and forking over cash for a plate that doesn’t have it, the group claims.
+Last month, the Washington, D.C.,-based American Humanist Association wrote a letter to state officials, threatening to sue the state over the “In God We Trust” tag, arguing that some Mississippians either don’t believe in God or find the message offensive.
+And, the group claims, the state can’t constitutionally force someone to choose between displaying that message on their personal property and forking over cash for a plate that doesn’t have it.

 “The Supreme Court has interpreted the Constitution to mean that not only do you have the right to say what you want but you also have the right to not say a state-sponsored message you don’t agree with,” said Monica Miller, an attorney for the American Humanist Association.